 However, some teachers and counselors receive training on how to identify signs and symptoms of mental health troubles and provide advice.
 The depth of this instruction can vary depending on the school district, and some teachers may be better equipped with resources to help students.

 In some cases, students may come from families who are not equipped to manage mental illness.
-Thus, teachers can become some of the most important people in students’ lives and may be uniquely situated to notice potential emerging mental health needs.
+Thus, teachers can become some of the most influential people in students’ lives and may be uniquely situated to notice potential emerging mental health needs.

 Mental Health Resources Within and Outside Schools